ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 MavlinkReceiver::handle_message_request_data_stream walks into deleted memory when you send the "stop" bit on a stream.
 It also fails to restart the stream because it deletes the stream when you send the stop command, so restart needs to use stream_list to find the stream again.
-message: MavlinkReceiver::handle_message_request_data_stream walks into deleted memory when you send the "stop" bit on a stream.
-It also fails to restart the stream because it deletes the stream when you send the stop command, so restart needs to use stream_list to find the stream again.
 ### Antipattern Category

 ### Keyword